ClarityNLP/ClarityNLP/docs/developer_guide/technical_background/technologies.rst

 Technologies We Use
 ===================

-ClarityNLP depends on a set of leading open-source projects listed below.
+ClarityNLP is built on the set of popular open-source projects listed below.
 In this section we provide a brief overview of each project and describe how it is used by ClarityNLP.

 Docker